UD-CISC374/educational-game-project-team-11-david-and-kevin/egdd.md

 ## Presentation of Rules

-- Give players a seed
+- Give players a starting set of seeds
-- Require Agricultural engineer to research a seed
+- Require Agricultural engineer to collect wood and plant a seed
-- Require agricultural engineer to plant seed
-- Require agricultural engineer to create proper nutrient
+- Require agricultural engineer to collect water
-- Require computer scientist to build system
+- Require computer scientist to use switches for water flow and build mines
-- Require both to go out and collect more resources from the forest

 ## Presentation of Content

 Users will begin by receiving a base plot of land.
 They will then be given a few seeds.
 The agricultural engineer should begin planting seeds in a certain way so when the computer scientist builds the system, the water flows to each seed currently and at the time required.
-Failure to do so will result in either faulty crops or damage to the ecosystem.

 ## Story (Brief)

-The Government sends an agricultural engineer and a computer scientist to another planet to grow a foreign food source for them using unique mechanics, such as condtional statements and logic gates, but if the player fails to harvest well and maintain the surrounding ecosystem, the wildlife begins to revolt.
+The Government sends an agricultural engineer and a computer scientist to another planet to grow a foreign food source for them.
+Using the unique mechanics for each character they plant and harvest crops while maintain the surrounding ecosystem by defending the farm against wildlife which can destroy the farmland.
 The player has a month to reach their government’s quota to prove to their nation their research was not in vain.

-## Storyboarding
+## Storyboarding (Old)
 The AE and CS have a weekly supply drop of crops and piping from Earth.
 They can also gather foreign crops / materials at the risk of being injured by the wildlife.
 Being that this terrain is completely new, we don’t know if they will grow in the same environments like on Earth.
 It’s their job to find out what works best for the crops.
 If they waste the crops they either die of starvation or are killed by the planet’s wildlife.

 The A.E. can perform three functions using condtional statements :  Plant, Harvest, Gather Crops